1987–88 Phoenix Suns season: Drug scandal

 On April 17, 1987, the Maricopa County attorney's office announced indictments against 13 individuals in relation to a cocaine-trafficking investigation.
 The indictees included Suns players James Edwards, Jay Humphries and Grant Gondrezick, and former players Garfield Heard and Mike Bratz.
 Edwards, Gondrezick and Bratz were charged with three counts of conspiracy to traffic in or possess a narcotic drug, while Humphries and Heard were charged with one count.
 A number of other current or former Suns players (Walter Davis, William Bedford, Alvin Scott, Johnny High, Don Buse and Curtis Perry) were named in the indictments but not charged.
 Other indictees were: Terrence Patrick Kelly, a waiter at Avanti's restaurant in Phoenix; Wynn and Kim Lesure, local businessmen; James Jordan, manager of Malarkey's nightclub in Phoenix; Joseph Beninato, a team photographer; Ramon Vives, owner of Avanti's restaurants in Phoenix and Scottsdale; Kevin Merriweather, roommate of Suns' center William Bedford; and an undisclosed team ticket taker.

 The investigation began as a gambling probe in February 1987.
 While at Malarkey's night club on February 21, a group including James Edwards and two other NBA players allegedly claimed that that night's Suns-Bucks game (a 115–107 Milwaukee victory) would not exceed 226 points.
 No further evidence was cited and no mention of gambling was made in the indictments.
 The drug charges were in part based on testimony from Suns star Walter Davis, who was subpoenaed in March and offered immunity in exchange for testimony.
 Davis stated that he first used cocaine with then-teammate Garfield Heard during the 1978–79 season, and admitted to using the drug with multiple teammates.
 Davis had first admitted to his drug problem in December 1985 when he left the team mid-season to enter a drug rehabilitation program.
 Upon news of the indictments, Davis was suspended and re-entered a drug rehab program.
 Suns rookie center William Bedford was also granted immunity in exchange for testimony.

 The story, dubbed "Waltergate", received nationwide news coverage and damaged the team's reputation.
 General manager Jerry Colangelo stated, "We got crucified.
 We were tried, convicted and hung in 72 hours."
 The prosecution started falling apart in July.
 Davis' initial questioning did not include dates, locations and other details.
 When questioned in regards to the details, Davis could not provide them.
 No defendant in the case went to trial.
 Edwards and Humphries were required to join a drug counseling program.
 Gondrezick pleaded guilty to tampering with a witness and received three-years of probation.
 Terrence Patrick Kelly pleaded guilty to one count of conspiring to sell a narcotic drug and was sentenced to 30 days in jail and five-years of probation.
 Wynn Lesure pleaded no contest to conspiracy to possess a narcotic drug and received three-years of probation.
 All other charges were dismissed.
+This scandal led to the original ownership of the team looking to sell the franchise to someone else, potentially to move them elsewhere as well.